 Take medications only as directed.
 Some cold remedies contain multiple ingredients, such as a decongestant plus a pain reliever, so read the labels of cold medications you take to make sure you're not taking too much of any medication.

 Cold remedies that don't work

 The list of ineffective cold remedies is long.
 Some of the more common ones that don't work include:

 - Antibiotics.
 These attack bacteria, but they're no help against cold viruses.
 Avoid asking your doctor for antibiotics for a cold or using old antibiotics you have on hand.
 You won't get well any faster, and inappropriate use of antibiotics contributes to the serious and growing problem of antibiotic-resistant bacteria.

 - Over-the-counter cold and cough medications in young children.
 OTC cold and cough medications may cause serious and even life-threatening side effects in children.
-The FDA warns against their use in children younger than age 6.
+Talk with your child's doctor before giving any medications.

 Cold remedies with conflicting evidence

 In spite of ongoing studies, the scientific jury is still out on some popular cold remedies, such as vitamin C and echinacea.
 Here's an update on some common alternative remedies: